 - The registered user of the machine connected to the identified Internet Address (IP#) at the time of the observed incident is determined.

 - If the registered user is a student, the identification information and the DMCA complaint are sent to the Office of Student Conduct.
 Otherwise the complaint is handled by the DMCA agent.

 - An email is sent by the Office of Student Conduct to the user who registered the machine.
-The email includes information about copyright infringement, specifics included in the complaint, and requires the user to remove any unauthorized copyrighted material from their computer and to respond within 48 hours.
+The email includes information about copyright infringement, specifics included in the complaint, and requires the user to remove any unauthorized copyrighted material from their computer.

-- If there is no response or the complaint is not satisfied within 48 hours, then network access for the machine is disconnected until the complaint is resolved.
+- If another complaint for the same file is received, then network access for the machine is disconnected until the complaint is resolved.

-- First offenses are recorded but do not include University disciplinary action unless the complaint is not resolved.
+- First offenses are recorded but do not include University disciplinary action.

 Often students that receive DMCA complaint emails have questions about why they received a complaint.
 There are typically fairly few reasons that this may have occurred.
 The most common reasons for DMCA complaints are as follows:

 - A student has some type of peer-to-peer file sharing program on their computer that has copyrighted files (music, movies, TV shows, books, software, etc) on it, and when they log onto the ISU network, an outside association was able to "see" this file(s) at the student's IP address (so it was being shared).